artifacthub/hub/docs/repositories.md

 - `https://github.com/user/repo[/path/to/packages]`
 - `https://gitlab.com/user/repo[/path/to/packages]`

+By default the `master` branch is used, but it's possible to specify a different one from the UI.

 *Please NOTE that the repository URL used when adding the repository to Artifact Hub **must NOT** contain the git hosting platform specific parts, like **tree/branch**, just the path to your packages like it would show in the filesystem.*